sharm294/sonar/README.md

 calls the other scripts.

 ### templates
-For each language that *sonar* supports in testbench generation, a template file is included here.
+A template file is included here for each language that *sonar* supports in testbench generation.

 ### user
 All the contents of this directory (with the exception of ``__init__.py``) are